eugenia1984/english/glossary.md

 - **Chat**: To talk with someone.
 Example: ``I chat with my friends at work``.

+- **Checking emails**: To look at and read new messages in your email account.
+Example: ``After logging in, I check my emails to see if I have any new messages``.

 - **Coffee**: A drink many people have when they are tired.
 Example: ``I drink coffee on my break``.

 - **Coffee shops** are cozy spots where people can purchase coffee and small bites to eat.
 They are also places where many like to sit to do some work or catch up with friends.